orgoj/weblogproxy/PRD.md

 The tool supports rule‑based logging—filtering or enriching data based on site ID, Google Tag Manager ID, user agent, client IP or CIDR blocks—and allows script injection independently of logging.
 Security features include token generation/validation, rate limiting, CORS configuration, and an HTTP health check endpoint.

 With both standalone and embedded modes, WebLogProxy integrates seamlessly into existing deployments, offering minimal footprint and high performance.
 It is ideal for teams seeking lightweight, configurable, and secure client‑side log collection.

+It also supports dynamic configuration reload with validation and live update, and script download logging configurable per rule (`log_script_downloads`).

 ## 2. Goals